peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

    - Note any TORs that may need refinement.
    - Identify potential improvements for future iterations.
    - Record any technical debt introduced.

+6. **Check in with user.**
+   - Announce that the verification is complete.
+   - Explain that the final step is to generate the summary report.
+   - Use `ask_followup_question` to confirm before proceeding.

 ## 7. Generate Summary Report